For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 From there, you will put in your client's basic information – zip code, age, gender, tobacco or non-tobacco, and which plan they want – and you will see a list of carriers and their prices from least expensive to most expensive.

-The supplements that are the most expensive are generally "substandard," or a supplement that is more lenient on underwriting in exchange for a higher premium.
+Tip: For clients that need to health qualify, there is an option called "substandard," or a supplement that is more lenient on underwriting in exchange for a higher premium.

-In most situations, packaging a cancer plan with the Medicare Supplement is going to be beneficial to the client.
-You can watch an agent explain how he does that here: Packaging Cancer Insurance with a Medicare Supplement.
+In most situations, packaging a cancer plan or a short-term care plan with the Medicare Supplement is going to be beneficial to the client.

 Finally, if you want to sell Medicare Supplements, you obviously need some prospects to sell them to.